 The amount of your old-age pension is calculated by multiplying your personal value points by the pension factor and the actual value of the pension (see Jargon busters).

-If you retire after 65, your pension will increase 0.15% for each month of deferment (maximum for 5 years).
+If you retire after 65 and have completed 35 years of qualifying period, your pension will increase 0.34% for each month of deferment (maximum for 5 years).